binqbit/svpi/README.md

 SVPI supports a number of commands that help users interact with the Blaustahl Storage Device:

-- `svpi init / i <memory_size>`: Initializes the device with the specified memory size.
+- `svpi init / i <memory_size>`: Initialize the device for the desired architecture.
 This command prepares the device for operation by creating the necessary data architecture.

 - `svpi format / f`: Formats all data on the device.
 Allows the user to clear all saved data if needed.